aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAutoReadWriteSplittingPlugin.md

 ```

 The driver performs plugin sorting by default (see the [`autoSortWrapperPluginOrder` configuration parameter](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters)), which keeps `sqlParser` ahead of `autoReadWriteSplitting`.

-> [!WARNING]
-> Do not use the `autoReadWriteSplitting`, `readWriteSplitting`, `srw`, and/or `gdbReadWriteSplitting` plugins (or any combination of them) at the same time for the same connection.
-They are all read/write splitting plugins and will conflict.

 ## Required dependency: JSQLParser